FreymundDeveloper/Film-Catalog/README.md

 ## Docker

 **Warning**: It is necessary to change the “host” field in the “ormconfig.postgres.json” and “ormconfig.redis.json” files.
 Change the “host” from “localhost” to the name of the database the configuration belongs to (“postgres” or “redis”).

-This action is necessary due to a conflict between the configuration files and the default builder configurations in the docker containers themselves.
+**Explanation**: This action is necessary due to a conflict between the configuration files and the default builder configurations in the docker containers themselves.

 ```bash
 # Build